swiftlang/swift-package-manager/Documentation/SystemModules.md

 Packages are Git repositories, tagged with semantic versions containing a `Package.swift` file at their root.
-Thus we must create `Package.swift` and initialize a Git repository with at least one version tag:
+Thus we must create `Package.swift` (which we do using the `swift package` command) and initialize a Git repository with at least one version tag:

-    CJPEG$ touch Package.swift
+    CJPEG$ swift package init
     CJPEG$ git init
     CJPEG$ git add .
     CJPEG$ git commit -m "Initial Commit"